 Children can express feelings through physical outlets and symbolic play such as drawing and telling stories.
 They often have complicated feelings and painful emotions related to their loss, and the use of creativity can help them identify and manage their feelings.
-Creative hobbies such as drawing, painting or making a memory box, can promote self-expression, which is helpful for grieving children experiencing social isolation.
+Creative hobbies such as writing, drawing, painting, and drama, can promote self-expression, which is helpful for grieving children experiencing social isolation.
 Creative arts can enhance children's skill set in language and communication, as well as specific artistic skills, which may contribute to feelings of positive self-esteem and self-worth.
 The ability of a child to trust an adult enough to express painful emotions is a key component to breaking down feelings of isolation, mistrust, and cynicism.